zhaoc1/midas2-tutorial/docs/download_midasdb.rst

         --midasdb_name uhgg \
         --midasdb_dir my_midasdb_uhgg

-This is everything needed to run :ref:`abundant species detection <species_detection>`.
+This is everything needed to run :ref:`abundant species detection <species_module>`.

 Afterwards, we can collect a list of species present in a list of samples.